The tool expects a dataset in "tidy" form:

 Your uploaded file needs to have:

-- A cost/revenue column.
+- A Sales column.
+Call it "Amount".
 This column must be in plain number format (no thousand separators).
 In Excel they need to be in the "General" number format or in the "Number" format with no 1000 separator, no currency format, and zero written as 0 not as -.
 If you select "Run"> "Data Profiling" a data profiler report will show you how your data was read.
 If the number columns have not been read like numbers, you have a problem with your format.

-- Either a date or a period column.
+- Either a Date or a Period column.
+Call them "Date" and/or "Period".
 A date column is a column in date format, while a period column already groups the data in the "before after" periods we need for the bridge analysis.
 If you have a date column, the values must be in the form YYYY-MM-DD."

 'Mparanza does not need a Price column.
 It will re-calculate the unit price and ignore Price columns if present.